MuXolotl/Selas/README.md

 Selas does not use built-in presets.
 Change the values directly if the defaults do not fit your setup.

-## Notes
+> [!Note]
+>

-Minecraft uses a small lightmap and 16 raw light levels.
+> Minecraft uses a small lightmap and 16 raw light levels.
 Some texture grain or shimmer during dusk and dawn is visible in vanilla too.
 Selas can make it easier to notice because the world is darker.
+>

-Shader packs may change or override the final lighting result.
+> Shader packs may change or override the final lighting result.

+---

 ## Requirements